elwizard33/DCC-Node-API-N8N/README.md

 1. Resource = Utility, Operation = Validate Address.
 2. Provide the address string.
 3. Execute to get validation result.

+## Attachments: Details and Limits

+- DCC transfer and mass transfer attachments are binary payloads represented as Base58 strings on-chain.
+- This node provides a user-friendly Attachment section:
+  - Mode = Plain Text: we encode your text as UTF‑8, then Base58, and validate size.
+  - Mode = Base58: we validate your Base58 string and its decoded size.
+- Size limit: up to 140 bytes AFTER decoding (UTF‑8 bytes).
+Longer payloads are rejected with an error indicating the size.
+- Examples:
+  - Text: "hello" → 5 bytes → OK
+  - Emoji: "😀" → UTF‑8 is multi‑byte; ensure total bytes ≤ 140
+  - Base58: paste only if you already have the encoded form; otherwise use Plain Text mode.

 ## Development / Build